ferbin17/share_files/README.md

   Open database.yml
   Change the database name, username and password to your's.

+- Logo
+  Goto app/assets/images/ of project
+  Replace the logo.png with your logo.

 - Advertisement Settings if needed
   Goto app/assets/images/carousel/ of project
   Place your advertisement images in here